Venatum/gnome-shell-extension-openai-shortcuts/README.md

 > This extension is not affiliated, funded, or in any way associated with OpenAI and ChatGPT.

+## Compatibility

+- **GNOME Shell**: Version 46
+- **Installation**: Available via manual installation or GNOME Extensions website

 [//]: # (![OpenAI Shortcuts Extension]&#40;https://github.com/Venatum/gnome-shell-extension-openai-shortcuts/raw/main/screenshots/menu.png&#41;)

 ## Features

 - 🚀 Quick access to OpenAI's ChatGPT from your GNOME desktop
 - ⌨️ Customizable keyboard shortcuts for common OpenAI tasks
-- 📋 Send clipboard content directly to OpenAI with a single click
+- 📋 Send selected text (selection clipboard) directly to OpenAI with a single click
+- 📥 Automatic copying of OpenAI responses to clipboard
 - 🔧 Configurable API settings for using your own OpenAI API key
-- 🌐 Supports multiple OpenAI models including GPT-4.1
+- 🌐 Supports multiple OpenAI models (default: gpt-4)
-- 🔔 Customizable notifications for OpenAI operations
+- 🔔 Customizable notifications with configurable titles
+- 📊 Comprehensive API error logging with configurable levels (error, info, debug)
 - ♿ Full accessibility support for screen readers and keyboard navigation
+- 🎯 Pre-configured shortcuts: Translate (Super+T) and Improve (Super+I)

 ## Accessibility